johannschopplich/toon/SPEC.md

   - key: value for primitives.
   - key: alone for nested or empty objects; nested fields appear at depth +1.
 - Arrays:
-  - Primitive arrays are inline: key[N<delim?>]: v1<delim>v2…
+  - Primitive arrays are inline: key[N<delim?>]: v1<delim>v2….
-  - Arrays of arrays (primitives): expanded list items under a header: key[N<delim?>]: then "- [M<delim?>]: …"
+  - Arrays of arrays (primitives): expanded list items under a header: key[N<delim?>]: then "- [M<delim?>]: …".
   - Arrays of objects:
     - Tabular form when uniform and primitive-only: key[N<delim?>]{f1<delim>f2}: then one row per line.
-    - Otherwise: expanded list items: key[N<delim?>]: with "- …" items (see Section 10.4 and Section 10.5).
+    - Otherwise: expanded list items: key[N<delim?>]: with "- …" items (see Sections 9.4 and 10).
 - Root form discovery:
-  - If the first non-empty depth-0 line is a valid root array header ("[ … ]:"), decode a root array.
+  - If the first non-empty depth-0 line is a valid root array header per Section 6 (must include a colon), decode a root array.
-  - Else if the document has exactly one non-empty line and it is neither a valid array header nor a key-value line, decode a single primitive.
+  - Else if the document has exactly one non-empty line and it is neither a valid array header nor a key-value line (quoted or unquoted key), decode a single primitive.
   - Otherwise, decode an object.
   - In strict mode, multiple non-key/value non-header lines at depth 0 is invalid.